 Manages finance and accounting and supports building the infrastructure needed for Parks California to grow.

 Meredith has over fifteen years of experience in finance and accounting.
 Most recently she worked as the Finance Manager at the Agricultural Research Foundation.
 Prior to that she served as a Finance Coordinator at Oregon State University.
 She holds an MBA in nonprofit finance and accounting from UC Davis.
 An avid outdoor enthusiast, Meredith is a certified whitewater raft guide, has traveled to 20 countries, and volunteers to help people with disabilities and youth with fewer resources experience the outdoors.

-Chief Medical Officer, Sutter Health, David and Lucile Packard Foundation Trustee, and Parks Forward Commissioner.
+Chief Medical Officer, Sutter Health (Ret.), David and Lucile Packard Foundation Trustee, and Parks Forward Commissioner.

-Dr. Lockhart formerly served as Chair of the Board of NatureBridge and currently serves as a director of REI.
+Dr. Lockhart formerly served as Chair of the Board of NatureBridge and formerly served on the Board of Directors of REI.
 As a member of the National Park Service Second Century Commission, he advocated for environmental and science education within the national parks.
 He is an Eagle Scout, a Rhodes Scholar, and an avid mountain climber.

 Founder and Director Emeritus of Latino Outdoors.
-An experienced educator as a K-12 public education teacher, environmental education advisor, outdoor education instructor and coordinator, and university adjunct faculty
+Environmental education advisor, outdoor education instructor and coordinator.

 José G. González is the Founder and Director Emeritus of Latino Outdoors.
 He is an experienced educator as a K-12 public education teacher, environmental education advisor, outdoor education instructor and coordinator, and university adjunct faculty.
 As a Partner in the Avarna Group and through his own consulting, his work focuses on Equity & Inclusion frameworks and practices in the environmental, outdoor, and conservation fields.
 He is also an illustrator and science communicator.